 The annual rainfall in this portion of Charleston is about 49 inches, fairly evenly spaced over the year.
 While adequate for most crops, there may be periods of both excessive rain and drought.
-The Charleston area has recorded up to 20 inches of rain in a single month and the rainfall over a three month period has exceeded 30 inches no less than nine times in the past 37 years.
+The Charleston area has recorded up to

+20 inches of rain in a single month and the rainfall over a three month period has exceeded 30 inches no less than nine times in the past 37 years.
 Likewise, periods of drought can occur and cause considerable damage to crops and livestock.
-Mills remarks that the "Summer of 1728 was uncommonly hot; the face of the earth was completely parched; the pools of standing water dried up, and the field reduced to greatest distress" (Mills Another 1972:447-448). significant historical drought occurred in 1845, affecting both the Low and Up Country.
+Mills remarks the that "Summer of 1728 was uncommonly hot; the face of the earth was completely parched; the pools of standing water dried up, and the field reduced to the greatest distress"

+(Mills 1972[1826]:447-448).
+Another significant historical drought occurred in 1845, affecting both the Low and Up Countries.